e-gun/HipparchiaGoServer/INSTRUCTIONS/BASIC_USE.md

 12. The dictionary is linked to a morphology chart maker.
 13. The morphology chart is linked to the searcher.
 14. The search results list is linked to the browser.
+15. Get a text of the current selection.
+16. Build and index of the current selection.
+17. Get the vocabulary for the current selection.
-15. I need to know still more...
+18. I need to know still more...

 ---
 [0] **Built-in tips**